Why Language Learning Should Be Your Top Resolution This Year

 It can help you nail that dream job (or a raise).
 The majority of the U.S. population speaks only English.
 Language skills can help set you apart, and in many cases, be required for certain positions.
 Having foreign language skills will significantly increase your chances of landing jobs that involve travel (think: flight attendant, diplomat, journalist, English teacher abroad — you get the idea).
 It’s also an important skill for people like nurses and UN interpreters.
 What’s more, The Economist estimates that people who speak more than one language can earn anywhere from an extra $67,000 to an extra $128,000 over their lifetime.
 Language expert and Bric Languge Systems CEO Ryan McMunn estimates that learning another language can boost your salary by 10 to 15 percent.

 Learning a language is not about self-denial, unlike weight loss and quitting [insert your vice here].
-Again, it’s not that other resolutions are bad goals, but science supports the notion that humans are pretty crappy at exerting willpower over long periods of time, which is why millions of well-intentioned people have set themselves up to fail with unnatural, punishing diets and cold-turkey quitting goals.
+Again, it’s not that other New Year’s resolutions are bad goals, but science supports the notion that humans are pretty crappy at exerting willpower over long periods of time, which is why millions of well-intentioned people have set themselves up to fail with unnatural, punishing diets and cold-turkey quitting goals.
 If you’re trying to quit smoking, by all means, keep going!
 But give yourself something nice to strive for as well (and potentially distract you from your cravings).
-That way, you won’t spend all of 2018 talking about what you "can’t" have or do.
+That way, you won’t spend the whole year talking about what you “can’t” have or do.
 Besides, you can probably kill two birds with one stone.
 Doubling up on exercising and language-learning can actually aid your memory recall.

 Perhaps it’ll even help you fall in love.
 According to dating site PlentyOfFish, knowing another language raises your odds of scoring a date online.
 Babbel surveyed 3,000 English-speaking people from the US and UK, and we found that 71 percent of Americans think multilingualism is sexy.
 If nothing else, do it for the babes.